jessfraz/pastebinit/README.md

 $ docker build -t your_name/pastebinit .
 ```

-To run the image do, you need to pass the `PASTEBINIT_USERNAME` and `PASTEBINIT_PASS` environment variables to the container.
+To run the image do, you need to pass the `PASTEBINIT_USERNAME` and `PASTEBINIT_PASSWORD` environment variables to the container.
 You can also pass the following options as cli flags to the binary in the container, these are:

 ```console